-Well, a lot has changed since the 90’s, and the advent of dynamic web coding languages like PHP really make HTML old-school.
+Well, a lot has changed since the 90’s, and the advent of dynamic web coding languages like PHP and CSS really make HTML old-school.
 Then again, you have to understand old-school HTML before you can understand the languages that dynamically create the HTML that browsers display.

 The following eight sites not only offer a good, solid foundation on HTML coding, but they also offer the best learning environment, with tools you can use to test out what you learn.

 One of my favorite sites that I usually check first whenever I forget the basic syntax for HTML statements is HTML Dog.
 The site is well-designed, unlike 90 percent of the web design websites out there that look like they were built in the 1990’s and never updated.
 The format is simple and fast — just click on the Examples link on the main page, and you’ll find a listing of HTML elements like layout, coloring, text and more.

 HTML Dog provides clear examples in white code boxes which you can copy and paste into your own HTML code.
 You can see the actual live HTML output of the sample code on the pane on the right.

 The cool thing about W3Schools is that, like HTML Dog, they’ve incorporated a useful split-screen tool where you can test out the code you learn in each lesson.
 Just tweak the HTML a bit, click “Run” and you’ll see the results in the area to the right.
 Very useful!

 In the HTML area, you’ll find lots of example code in text boxes that you can highlight and copy — with the actual display effect shown in the “Example” column.

 Another site that offers the useful split-screen tool for testing HTML code is LandOfCode.
 The main site offers a fair number of HTML examples, everything from HTML text formatting and proper linking to HTML forms, stylesheets and meta tags.
 But the real gem on this website is the PractiCode Online Code Editor.